Reds vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jonathan India and the Cincinnati Reds will meet Corbin Carroll and the Arizona Diamondbacks on Saturday at Great American Ball Park, at 4:10 PM ET.
+Matt McLain and the Cincinnati Reds head into the final of a three-game series against Christian Walker and the Arizona Diamondbacks at Great American Ball Park, Sunday at 1:40 PM ET.

-The favored Reds have -120 moneyline odds to win against the underdog Diamondbacks, who are listed at +100.
-A 10.5-run over/under has been set for the matchup.
+The favored Reds have -110 moneyline odds against the underdog Diamondbacks, who are listed at -110.
+The over/under for the contest has been set at 11 runs.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.